Hasmelash95/lol-lore/README.md

 5. I wish to get my friends into League of Legends lore and wish to find an easily accessible method to do so.

 PASS - The "Restart Quiz" button allows users to attempt the quiz as many times as they'd like, at any point, with their scores being reset.
+"Shuffle Questions" reorders the questions, which makes for more of a challenge for repeat players.
 Users can share the quiz with their friends, who can learn in the process as well as gain access to the link to the lore website once they complete the quiz.

 ## Technologies Used <a name="technologies-used">